 Energy weapons include all lasers and PPCs.
 They’re deceptively easy to use, and can be devastating at the proper ranges.
-You don’t have to carry any additional ammo for them, but the big limitation on them is heat buildup.
+You don’t have to carry any additional ammo for them, but the big limitation is heat buildup.

 Yang likes putting Medium Lasers on just about every ‘Mech chassis, and unless you’re running a specialty build, treating the M Laser as the default is a good idea.
 I’ve found (and it seems that the community agrees) that the Large Laser is usually not worth it – it’s got a much better optimum range than the Medium, but the heat management issues it brings with it usually make it a poor choice.